Screenwriting credits get watered down. It’s a fact of life, but it’s not unavoidable.

 And when your script calls for a purple chair, the Art Director will bring in his shade of purple.

 Such is the nature of a collaborative art form.

 So while collaboration is the name of the game, no matter how many people “rewrite” our script, we screenwriters can’t let the production water down, or even (gasp!) take away, our screenwriting credit, for many different reasons.

-Here are three things you can do to prevent your credit from being watered down or obliterated, based on the 4 feature film scripts of my own which I’ve watched be produced, and crafted into actual feature films.
+Here are three things you can do to prevent your credit from being watered down or obliterated, based on the five feature film scripts of my own which I’ve watched get produced, and crafted into actual feature films.